vigneshrintu/vigneshrintu/README.md

     🌱 I’m currently learning Computer Science at IIIT-Basar ☁️🤖

     💬 Ask me about:
-    - Delivering UIs of websites in less than 24 hours. ⚡
-    - Leveraging AI for business products and services by analyzing, ideating, and developing. 🧠
-    - Backend integration within a week that passes all the metrics of web performance scaling🔗
+    - Integrating AI into your products!🔗

-    ⚡ Specialty: Part-time dev with full-time dev's productivity and constantly upgrading myself to keep up with industry and, of course, AI.🌐🚀
+    ⚡ Specialty: Part-time dev with full-time dev's productivity & constantly upgrading myself to keep up with industry and, of course, AI.🌐🚀
 </div>